GalvisA1087/BESLE/README.md

 modified from a Setup subroutine utility that is configured following the instruction provided in the User's Guide.
 This software employs external free codes and software such as MUMPS, ScaLAPACK, SCOTCH, BLAS, LAPACK, Voro++ and triangle.
-This is the online installer version, which downloads, prepares, and installs all dependencies.
+The installer downloads, prepares, and installs all these dependencies.
 The user must follow the instructions provided in the INSTALL file.
 In order to run the different examples shown in the use User's Guide, this application requires the previous installation of MPI.
 Moreover, this software accounts only with a parallel version, therefore, at least 2 threads must be indicated by the execution.